 Veteran’s mission is to give photos to service members and their families

-Penfield, New York – Time is of the essence for former Air Force Sgt.
-Betty Perkins-Carpenter, 84.
-Her mission is to track down service members featured in 138 photos taken at the beginning of the Korean War and give copies to them or their families.
+Long a participant in many veteran wellness and advisory boards, former Air Force Sgt.
+Betty Perkins-Carpenter was dedicated to to preserving the memory of veterans.
+Her mission was to track down service members featured in 138 photos taken at the beginning of the Korean War and give copies to them or their families.
 More than 5.7 million Americans served in the Korean War between 1950 and 1953.
 Today, there are about 2 million Korean War veterans living in the U.S. with an average age of 80.

 The historic photos, commissioned by the U.S. Department of Defense in 1950, have been digitally scanned and uploaded to an online gallery Snapshots from the Korean War.
 By clicking on a photo, visitors can read the caption and complete a form to request a copy of the image.

 “A lot of these men didn’t come home,” said Perkins-Carpenter of the soldiers depicted in the photos.
 “I want to get these photos to their families.”